mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ```
 As simple as that now the only code we have to add in new projects is the javascript inclusion at step2.
-Should we add new helpers method to ```MVComponents.js``` recompiling
+Should we add new helper methods to ```MVComponents.js```, recompiling
-the library project will update every project.
+the library project will automatically update every project.

+Like I said, for the MultiSelect Double pane component we have to rely on a new external library which is contained in a file called ```multiselect.min.js``` which I already placed in the ```BikeShop.BlazorComponents/wwwroot/```.
+As you may have noticed, there is no reference to this file in the ```index.html```

 ## Breaking the Monolith and some refactor